453rd Bombardment Group: Combat in Europe

 On two occasions, the squadron carried out airlift missions.
 In September 1944, it flew rations, gasoline and blankets to advancing troops in France.
 During Operation Varsity, the airborne assault across the Rhine near Wesel, it dropped medical supplies, food and ammunition to troops at the bridgehead.
 The squadron flew its last mission on 12 April 1945, and was withdrawn from combat to prepare for possible redeployment to the Pacific.

 James "Jimmy" Stewart, the Hollywood movie star, was group operations officer at Old Buckenham during the spring of 1944.
 The actor Walter Matthau also served in the group as a radioman-gunner, rising to the rank of staff sergeant.
 The group's 733rd Bombardment Squadron flew 82 consecutive missions without a loss, which was a record for Eighth Air Force bomber units.
 The group flew 259 combat missions, during which it lost 58 Liberators, against the claim of 42 enemy aircraft destroyed.

 Return and inactivation

-The 453rd Group was withdrawn from combat operations on 12 April 1945 to prepare for possible redeployment to the Pacific Theate.
+The 453rd Group was withdrawn from combat operations on 12 April 1945 to prepare for possible redeployment to the Pacific Theater.
 Personnel departed Old Buckenham for the port of embarkation on 9 May 1945, apparently leaving their aircraft behind.
 The squadron assembled at New Castle Army Air Field, Delaware in late May, but soon moved to Fort Dix Army Air Base, New Jersey.
 Initial plans to convert the unit to a very heavy bomber squadron were canceled following the Japanese surrender in August 1945, after which the unit was inactivated on 12 September.